-"Our Father which art in heaven (praise/worship), Hallowed be thy name (praise).
-Thy Kingdom come, Thy will be done in earth, as it is in heaven (supplication for God's will).
-Give us this day our daily bread (supplication for personal needs).
-And forgive us our debts, as we forgive our debtors (confession and humility).
-And lead us not into temptation, but deliver us from evil (supplication for spiritual victory): For thine is the kingdom, and the power, and the glory, for ever (praise/thanksgiving)."
+"Our Father which art in heaven [praise/worship], hallowed be thy name [praise].
+Thy kingdom come, thy will be done in earth, as it is in heaven [supplication for God's will].
+Give us this day our daily bread [supplication for personal needs].
+And forgive us our debts, as we forgive our debtors [confession and humility].
+And lead us not into temptation, but deliver us from evil [supplication for spiritual victory]: For thine is the kingdom, and the power, and the glory, for ever [praise/thanksgiving]."
 (KJV)

 "The Lord's Prayer was not intended to be repeated merely as a form, but it is an illustration of what our prayers should be-simple, earnest, and comprehensive.
 In a simple petition tell the Lord your needs and express gratitude for His mercies.
 Thus you invite Jesus as a welcome guest into your home and heart."
 Child Guidance, p.
-524

-"We are too sparing of giving thanks.
-If the lovingkindness of God called forth more thanksgiving and praise, we would have far more power in prayer.
+524 kindness of God called forth more thanksgiving and praise, we would have far more power in prayer.
 We would abound more and more in the love of God and have more bestowed to praise Him for.
 You who complain that God does not hear your prayers, change your present order and mingle praise with your petitions.
 When you consider His goodness and mercies you will find that He will consider your wants."
-Testimonies to the Church, vol. 5, p.
+Testimonies for the Church, vol. 5, p.
 317